honeycombio/beeline-ruby/README.md

 identify itself to Honeycomb.
 You can find your writekey on [your Account page](https://ui.honeycomb.io/account).

-You can also configure which dataset in your Honeycomb account to send events to.
-If you don't, the gem will guess the dataset name based on the name of the current directory.
+You'll also need to configure the name of a dataset in your Honeycomb account to send events to.
+The name of your app is a good choice.

-You can specify the configuration either via environment variables, or by calling `Honeycomb.init` explicitly:
+You can specify the configuration either via environment variables, or by passing arguments to `Honeycomb.init`:

 ### Configuration via environment variables

  * `HONEYCOMB_WRITEKEY` - specifies the writekey
  * `HONEYCOMB_DATASET` - specifies the dataset
+ * `HONEYCOMB_SERVICE` - specifies the name of your app (defaults to the dataset name)

 ### Configuration via code

 ```ruby
 Honeycomb.init(writekey: '<MY HONEYCOMB WRITEKEY>', dataset: 'my-app')
 ```

+Note that you should not check your Honeycomb writekey into version control, as it is sensitive and allows sending data to your Honeycomb account.

 ## Development